 - Which fuel will you use?
 Think about where you will be travelling to, and the type of fuel that will be available to you there.

 These are the most popular, fuss-free stoves, and are probably what a majority of people picture when they think of a hiking stove.
 They use resealable gas canisters with Lindal valves that utilise a common thread and are interchangeable between brands.

-Suits most users who need a versatile, straightforward stove for all types of cooking and activities in warmer environments.
+These suit most users who are in need of a versatile, straightforward stove for all types of cooking and activities in warmer environments.